 Can I buy Honeycomb landlord insurance in Ohio?

 Yes.
-Honeycomb provides prompt and fully customizable landlord insurance for multi-family properties accessible online.
+Honeycomb provides prompt and fully customizable landlord insurance in Ohio.

 - Landlord property protection for damage repair from fire, lightning, wind, hail, vandalism, electric or gas failures, or tenant-caused issues.